Black & White Accounting Limited T/As Black and White Chartered Certified Accountants

 8 Retention of records

 8.1 During the course of our work we may collect information from you and others relevant to your affairs.
 We will return any relevant documents to you if requested.
+Please note that we shall not keep copies in these circumstances.
 Documents and records relevant to your affairs are required by law to be retained as follows:

 Individuals, trustees and partnerships